App Development Costs: How Much Does it Cost to Make an App?

 In the US you could also build a prototype or MVP for less than $10,000, but I’ll discuss that in greater detail shortly.

-If you’re going to outsource development overseas, it will definitely be cheaper, but you’ll get what you pay for.
+If you’re going to outsource development overseas, you’ll definitely find a cheaper hourly rate, but you’ll get what you pay for.
 There are some risks associated with this approach.

 It’s possible that you will have to overcome a language barrier with your developer based on their country of origin.